Classification: Kinase Inhibitor

 - Blood Clots: Contact your care provider if you have any of the following symptoms: chest pain, sudden shortness of breath, pain in your legs with or without swelling, new swelling in your arms or legs, or if any of your arms or legs feels cool.

 - Heart Problems: Your provider will monitor how your heart is functioning.
-If you have any symptoms such as feeling like your heart is racing, shortness of breath, swelling in your ankles or feet, or you feel lightheaded, call your provider immediately.
+If you have any symptoms such as feeling like your heart is racing, shortness of breath, swelling in your ankles or feet, or you feel lightheaded, call your provider right away.

 - Lung Problems: If you develop new or worsening shortness of breath or a cough, you should contact your care provider.